JoePappano/project3/README.md

 # project3
-This is my a MERN stack application.
+This is my MERN stack application.